nvohra0016/nvohra0016.github.io/_talks/newtons_method.md

 ## 2.2 Improving convergence of Newton's method: primary variable switch

 We now seek to improve the convergence of the Newtons method without having to fine tune our initial guess too much.
-To this end, we introduce a new formulation of \ref{eq:example_BV} with $j$ as the primary variable as follows: find a solution $j_*$ to
+To this end, we introduce a new formulation of \ref{eq:example_BV} with $j$ as the primary variable as follows: find a solution $j_{sol}$ to

 \begin{equation}
     \label{eq:example_BV_j}